stanfordnlp/CoreNLP/_pages/depparse.md

 * There are many places to find word embedding data, in this example Facebook fastText embeddings are being used, they are found [here](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md)
 * Note that you need a tokenizer for your language that matches the tokenization of the UD training files, you may have to reprocess the files to match the tokenizing you plan to use
 * Likewise, if you use the `-cPOS` setting, you will have to have POS tags that match the UD training data
+* The amount of RAM necessary to train the model may vary depending on various factors

 ## More information